Micromobility in Whitby (e-scooters, e-bikes, and more)

 Share Micromobility in Whitby (e-scooters, e-bikes, and more) on Facebook Share Micromobility in Whitby (e-scooters, e-bikes, and more) on Twitter Share Micromobility in Whitby (e-scooters, e-bikes, and more) on Linkedin Email Micromobility in Whitby (e-scooters, e-bikes, and more) link

-Through a new by-law, the Town aims to define which types of micromobility are allowed to be used and where within the Town's transportation network, including roads, sidewalks, paths, and trails.
+The Town of Whitby is working on a new by-law to guide the use of micromobility devices in the community.
+Through a new by-law, the Town aims to define which types of micromobility are allowed to be used and where within the Town's transportation network, including roads, sidewalks, multi-use paths, and off-road trails.

 The goal: to ensure the safe integration of micromobility devices into Whitby's transportation system, while prioritizing pedestrian and road user safety.